Product Docs

 To support the change to an unprivileged user, the default port was moved to 8080, contrasting with port 80 used by the official image.

 The official Docker image checks for the existence of /proc/net/if_inet6 and automatically listens on [::]:80 if it exists.
-For simplicity, we only listen on IPv4, but IPv6 support can be easily added by mounting a config file with a section such as:
+For simplicity, we only listen on IPv4, but you can add IPv6 support by mounting a configuration file with a section like the following:

-Note that the default config has the relevant section at /etc/nginx/conf.d/default.conf
+Note that the default configuration file in the Chainguard nginx Image has the relevant section at /etc/nginx/conf.d/default.conf

-The Docker official image has support for setting environment variables that get substitued into the config file.
+The Docker official image has support for setting environment variables that get substituted into the config file.
 Currently we do not have support for this, but are looking into options.